-- Firms must keep records of telephone conversations or electronic communications relating to transactions when the firms: - deal on own account; or - receive and transmit and/or execute client orders.
+- deal on own account; or - receive and transmit and/or execute client orders.

 This will include telephone calls and emails where a transaction is intended to take place, but never actually occurs.
+Article 16(7) also states that:

 - The obligation extends to calls and emails involving equipment provided to, or authorised for the use of, employees and contractors of the firm. - Firms must inform new and existing clients that telephone calls which will (or may) result in transactions will be recorded.
-This notification may be made once, before investment services are provided to the client. - MiFID II also allows for firms to record orders may through a variety of means, including telephone, mails, faxes, emails, and
+This notification may be made once, before investment services are provided to the client. - MiFID II also allows for firms to record orders through a variety of means, including telephone, mails, faxes, emails, and documentation made at meetings.
+It can also include written minutes or notes of face-to-face meetings.
+These are considered to be equivalent to orders made over the telephone. - Firms have to take all reasonable steps to prevent employees or contractors receiving client orders via their own personal equipment that is not being recorded by the firm. - The records must be kept for five years but, if requested by an NCA, may be kept for up to seven years.
+They should be made available to clients on request.